1: Window and Door Sizes

 subsequently found I needed 1-inch and 3/4-inch for the front

 door.
-Had I known, I would have just bought 1-inch bolts for the rest
+As I mentioned earlier, had I known, I would have just bought 1-inch bolts for the

-of the house, using only two sizes instead of three.
+whole project, using only one size instead of three.
 The bolts must have at least 1/2

 inch of thread in the anchor, according to the